My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

 This low-fat, oil-free cornbread is tender, moist, and the perfect balance of salty and sweet.
 And not only is it easy, it's versatile, too!
 In addition to the stoneground cornmeal, use your favorite flour, whether that's a whole-grain variety, all-purpose, or a gluten-free blend.
-This plant-based cornbread turns out delicious every time!
+This healthy plant-based cornbread turns out delicious every time!

 This recipe is vegan and made without oil, coconut, or refined sugar; can also be nut-free, soy-free, and gluten-free depending on milk and flour used.